 Best overall soundbar

 Seven of our experts recommend Sonos’s smart soundbars, and 3 specifically mentioned the Arc.
 “If you’re looking for something cost-effective and plug-and-play, the Sonos Arc is great for those who want a minimalist footprint with a convenient all-in-one audio solution,” says Justin Schwartz, owner of Sage AV in New York City.
 “The Arc easily connects to any TV to improve the acoustics for all your shows and movies, in addition to providing all the bells and whistles of a stand-alone smart speaker for the times you just want to listen to music.”
 Plus, the Arc has “the benefit of being part of the Sonos ecosystem,” says Mark Feinberg, founder of Home Theater Advisors in New York City.
 That means you can add additional Sonos speakers or a subwoofer and group speakers in various rooms to play music seamlessly throughout your home.
 And the quality is excellent.
 Our colleague Chris Welch at the Verge says, when paired with a subwoofer, “the Arc delivered sound as immersive as the multiple-speaker Atmos system.
 If you didn’t know the Arc was bouncing sound off the ceiling and rear wall, you would easily believe that there were speakers there.”

-Two of our experts recommend the Beam, and Welch likes it as an alternative to the Arc for setups that are tight on space.
-Although it’s not going to get you quite the same depth of sound as the Arc, Feinberg says the Beam “sounds very good and really serves a purpose for those smaller or budget-oriented needs.”
-Audiovisual and acoustics consultant Matt Mahon of LSTN calls the Beam his “personal pick.”
-Along with the sound quality, he likes how the speaker can be connected to your phone over Wi-Fi instead of Bluetooth.
-That way, when you want to use it to play music, you don’t have to worry about the signal dropping because you walk too far from the speaker.
-Plus, he says, “it’s dead easy to expand to add a Sonos subwoofer and satellite surrounds.”
+Two of our experts recommend the first-generation Beam, and Welch likes it as an alternative to the Arc for setups that are tight on space.
+Although it won’t get you quite the same depth of sound as the Arc or the second-generation Beam, Feinberg says the Beam “sounds very good and really serves a purpose for those smaller or budget-oriented needs.”
+The first-gen Beam is about $50 cheaper, and Matt Mahon, an audiovisual-and-acoustics consultant at LSTN, calls it his “personal pick.”
+Along with the sound quality, he likes that the speaker can be connected to your phone over Wi-Fi, rather than Bluetooth; that way, when you want to play music, you don’t have to worry about the signal dropping because you walked too far from the speaker.
+Plus, he says, “it’s dead easy to add a Sonos subwoofer and satellite surrounds.”

 Best budget soundbar